 Maybe it was down to luck, but we were very pleased and proud, as we glided our way through the last couple of meters of river.
 As we launched ourselves onto the boat ramp, relief and large smiles were etched on our faces.

 Wow!
 Not only had we done it, but our group were first back, despite being last to leave camp!
-We were shattered, the arms could take no more, we were running on empty.
+We were shattered, above all the arms could take no more, last but not least, we were running on empty.

 Our mini-bus from Whanganui River Canoes picked us up at 2pm.
 We had to unpack the barrels, empty each canoe and help load the trailers with all the gear, before leaving.

 The drive back to Raetihi Holiday Park took about half an hour.
 As we pulled into the car park, the owners announced a free BBQ and refreshments for everyone on their terrace.

 We’d never had a sausage bap that tasted so good!
 One last task, before jumping into a hot shower on the campsite, was to empty our gear and disinfect the barrels.